investindex/Funds/README.md

 ## Mutual funds

-The leading providers of indexed mutual funds are Fidelity and Vanguard; Schwab has a less diverse collection but also offers some indices which the first two do not.
+The leading providers of indexed mutual funds are Fidelity and Vanguard; Schwab has a smaller collection but also covers some indices which the first two do not (see the [previous section](https://github.com/investindex/Portfolio)).
 There are no mutual fund offerings for the domestic or international quality factor, so those categories are omitted here.
 As with the ETFs above, annual fees are pennies per year for every $100 invested.

 &nbsp;